NEFSC/READ-EDAB-neusAtlantis/docs/developerGuidelines.md

 2. Select Version Control
 3. Select Git
 4. Enter the url of the gitHub repository
 5. Give the name of the directory to be created on your machine to hold the repo
 6. Select the location of the directory (named above)
-7. Click "Create Project"
+7. Click “Create Project”